cmattoon/terraform-provider-aws/website/docs/r/iam_role.html.markdown

   See [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) for more information.
 * `description` - (Optional) The description of the role.

 * `max_session_duration` - (Optional) The maximum session duration (in seconds) that you want to set for the specified role.
-If you do not specify a value for this setting, the default maximum of one hour is applied.
+If you do not specify a value for this setting, the default minimum of one hour is applied.
 This setting can have a value from 1 hour to 12 hours.
 * `permissions_boundary` - (Optional) The ARN of the policy that is used to set the permissions boundary for the role.
 * `tags` - Key-value mapping of tags for the IAM role